How To Neutralize Vinegar Taste In Food

 8. Pair with Complementary Ingredients

 Consider the other ingredients in your recipe and think about how they might interact with the vinegar.
-If you're making a salad, try adding some creamy avocado slices or a sprinkle of fresh herbs.
+But if you're making a salad, try adding some creamy avocado slices or a sprinkle of fresh herbs.
 If you're making a sauce, try adding a dollop of yogurt or a splash of cream.

 FAQ